The KEEP Experience

 Lunch: Ham Sandwich, Potato Chips, Banana, Carrots, Milk

-Afternoon Snack: Lorna Doone, Fruit Roll-up, Orange Juice
+Afternoon Snack: Cheese and Crackers, Fruit Roll-up, Grape Juice

 Dinner: Pizza, Green Salad, Cake, Apple Juice

-Breakfast: Egg & Cheese Burrito, Cereal Bowl, Tropical Fruit Cup, Juice/Milk
+Breakfast: Egg & Cheese Burrito, Cereal Bowl, Pineapple or Red Grapes in Season, Juice/Milk

-Lunch: Turkey Sandwich, Potato Chips, Banana, Carrots, Milk
+Lunch: Turkey Sandwich, Sun Chips, Apples, Carrots, Milk

-Afternoon Snack: Zoo Animal Crackers, String Cheese, Grape Juice
+Afternoon Snack: Lorna Doone, String Cheese, Grape Juice

 Dinner: Tacos, Refried Beans, Spanish Rice, Chips & Salsa, Apple Juice